herrbischoff/awesome-command-line-apps/README.md

 - [Netcat](http://netcat.sourceforge.net) - Networking utility which reads and writes data across network connections, using the TCP/IP protocol.
 - [gping](https://github.com/orf/gping) - Ping, but with a graph.
 - [iftop](http://www.ex-parrot.com/pdw/iftop/) - Display bandwidth usage on an interface.
-- [iotop](http://repo.or.cz/iotop.git) - Find out what's stressing and increasing load on your hard disks.
 - [mtr](http://www.bitwizard.nl/mtr/) - Combines the functionality of the 'traceroute' and 'ping' programs in a single network diagnostic tool.
 - [ngrep](http://ngrep.sourceforge.net) - grep as a network packet analyzer.
 - [nmap](https://nmap.org) - Network discovery and security auditing utility.